mbdemoraes/moafs/README.md

 # Contact

-If you wish to contribute to the software, report issues or problems or seek suport, feel free to use the issue report of this repository or to contact me.
+If you wish to contribute to the software, report issues or problems or seek suport, feel free to use the issue report of this repository or to contact us.

-Matheus Bernardelli de Moraes - matheuzmoraes@gmail.com
+Matheus Bernardelli de Moraes -- matheuzmoraes@gmail.com

+André Leon S. Gradvohl -- gradvohl@ft.unicamp.br